 There are three main types of CFTR modulators:

-The first type of CFTR modulator is called a “potentiator.”
-Potentiators help chloride flow through the CFTR protein channel at the cell surface.
 The CFTR protein is shaped like a tunnel that can be closed by a gate.
-Potentiators hold the gate open so chloride can flow through.
+Potentiators are CFTR modulators that hold the gate open so chloride can flow through the cell membrane.

 The next type of CFTR modulator is called a “corrector.”
 Correctors help the CFTR protein to form the right 3-D shape so that it is able to move -- or traffic -- to the cell surface.